singhpalash/RTL-TO-GDS-II-Flow/README.md

 # RTL-TO-GDS-II-Flow
-RTL TO GDS-II flow of Floating Point ALU
+RTL TO GDS-II flow of Sequential ALU

 ###  Table of Contents
 1) Project Objectives